udaykiran009/oneCCL/doc/rst/source/spec/communication_primitives.rst

 Broadcast
 *********

-Collective communication operation that broadcasts data from one participant of communicator (denoted as root) to all participants.
+Collective communication operation that broadcasts data from one participant of oneCCL communicator (denoted as root) to all other participants.

 **C version of oneCCL API:**